dragonsploder/ascii-map-generator/README.md

 Large will create a 49x209 map

-The variables on lines 39-56 are:
+The variables are:

-	shapes: the average sizes of the islands used (shapes1 or shapes2)
+	shapes: the average sizes of the islands used (shapes0 - 5)

 	l: number of islands added to the map (these can overlap)